dominikrys/strigil/README.md

 [![Build Status](https://img.shields.io/github/workflow/status/dominikrys/web-crawler/Continuous%20Integration?style=flat-square)](https://github.com/dominikrys/web-crawler/actions)

-Web crawler for getting information on people born on a specified day from [IMDB](https://www.imdb.com/).
-The crawler returns information from the profiles of the people born on a specified date, where the people are sorted by popularity.
-Based off [Michael Okoko's blog post](https://blog.logrocket.com/web-scraping-with-go-and-colly/).
+Web crawler for fetching information of people born on a specified day from [IMDB](https://www.imdb.com/), which is written to a MongoDB database.
+Information from the most popular x profiles if fetched.
+The crawler part is based off [Michael Okoko's blog post](https://blog.logrocket.com/web-scraping-with-go-and-colly/).

 Note that there is rate limiting in place as the client may be blocked if too many requests are sent.